Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 Other Important Tips

-Here's some tips on facilities and other important things to note.
+Here are some tips on facilities and other important things to note:

-- Don’t rely on the ATM: There is one ATM on the island and it has been known to be out of cash or offline – so bring enough cash with you for your stay.
-You can exchange foreign cash in some big resorts.
+- Don’t rely on the ATM: There is one ATM on the island, and it has been known to run out of cash or go offline.
+Make sure to bring enough cash with you for your stay.
+You can exchange foreign currency at some of the larger resorts.

-- No 7/11s and supermarkets: There are some small shops that offer basics like sunblock, toothpaste, and snacks, but no 7/11 or big supermarket.
+- No 7/11s or supermarkets: While there are small shops offering basics like sunblock, toothpaste, and snacks, there are no 7/11 stores or large supermarkets on Koh Mak.

-- Be aware of jellyfish: Warmer waters are ideal for jellyfish so just be aware that it is a possibility.
-Resorts and locals usually warn tourists if one has been spotted, particularly the box jellyfish.
-Always carry a small bottle of vinegar with you when going to the beach in case of a sting.
+- Be aware of jellyfish: Warmer waters are ideal for jellyfish, so it’s possible to encounter them.
+Resorts and locals usually warn tourists if jellyfish have been spotted, especially the box jellyfish, which can be dangerous.
+It's a good idea to carry a small bottle of vinegar with you when heading to the beach in case of a sting.

-- Watch out for sandflies: Another problem on tropical islands such as Koh Mak is sandflies.
-These nasty insects bite the skin, leaving itchy marks that can last for four days or more.
-If you are bitten, immediately apply tiger balm on the area.
+- Watch out for sandflies: Like many tropical islands, Koh Mak has sandflies.
+These insects bite, leaving itchy marks that can last for several days.
+If you get bitten, immediately apply Tiger Balm or similar ointments to soothe the irritation.

-- Riding around the island: Getting about is easy because the island is mostly flat.
-However it always pays to carry a map and compass, or both on your phone.
+- Riding around the island: Getting around is easy as the island is mostly flat.
+However, it’s always a good idea to carry a map and compass, or at least have them on your phone, to help navigate.

 10 Best Things to Do On Koh Mak

-Koh Mak is a small island but there are a number of things to do.
-Here's 10!
+Koh Mak is a small island but offers plenty to do.
+Here are 10 great activities to try:

 1. Paddle in glass-bottom kayaks